-(1) The governing body of cities of the first and second classes and villages may, by appropriate ordinance or proper resolution, establish a pension plan designed and intended for the benefit of the regularly employed or appointed full-time employees of the city or village.
+(1) The city council of cities of the first class and cities of the second class and the village board of trustees of villages may, by appropriate ordinance or proper resolution, establish a pension plan designed and intended for the benefit of the regularly employed or appointed full-time employees of the city or village.
 Any recognized method of funding a pension plan may be employed.
 The plan shall be established by appropriate ordinance or proper resolution, which may provide for mandatory contribution by the employee.
 The city or village may also contribute, in addition to any amounts contributed by the employee, amounts to be used for the purpose of funding employee past service benefits.
-Any two or more cities of the first and second classes and villages may jointly establish such a pension plan by adoption of appropriate ordinances or resolutions.
+Any two or more cities of the first class, cities of the second class, and villages may jointly establish such a pension plan by adoption of appropriate ordinances or resolutions.
 Such a pension plan may be integrated with old age and survivors insurance, otherwise generally known as social security.

 (2) Beginning December 31, 1998, through December 31, 2017: